Absolute Carnage: Chapter 1: The Bleeding King

 While walking to Times Square, Eddie Brock explains to his son Dylan Brock about how the Symbiotes were created by Knull as well as the Church of the New Darkness having resurrected Cletus Kasady.
 Upon arrival, Eddie notices that there are wanted posters for Venom for the deaths of Lee Price and several inmates at Ryker's Island.
 When they flee into the subway upon being trailed by a man in a trenchcoat, they encounter Kasady, who shoves them onto the subway tracks.
 They are saved by the man in the trenchcoat who is actually the Venom symbiote in disguise.
 The Venom symbiote re-bonds to Eddie, stating that it has fully recovered from the dark magic that it absorbed.
 A pair of police officers arrive and hold Venom at gunpoint.
 When the train explodes, Venom shields Dylan as Dark Carnage appears.
-Venom tells the police officers to get Dylan as far away from here as possible while he confronts Dark Carnage where he notices that Kasady's body is bonded to the Grendel symbiote.
+Venom tells the police officers to get Dylan as far away from here as possible while he confronts Dark Carnage.
+Eddie notices that Kasady's body is bonded to the Grendel symbiote.
 As Dark Carnage tries to rip Venom off of Eddie, he claims that Knull is coming to destroy everything.
-Eddie uses the electrical rails of the subway to disable Dark Carnage as it briefly separates to reveal Kasady's corpse.
+Eddie uses the electrical rails of the subway to disable Dark Carnage.
 While recuperating at an apartment, Eddie and Dylan are visited by Robbie Robertson.
 He notices Eddie's condition and calls Peter Parker.

 Chapter 2: The God Son

-Sometime later at The Coffee Bean & Tea Leaf, Spider-Man meets with Eddie and Dylan where he hears about Cletus Kasady being bonded to the Carnage symbiote, the approach of Knull as well as Eddie's encounters with Roland Treece and the Dinosaur People.
-Their discussion is interrupted by a news report about the bodies of Angelo Fortunato, Carl Mach, Leslie Gesneria, and Thaddeus Ross being discovered in a pit, with Eddie suspecting that Anne Weying might be among the bodies in the pit.
+Sometime later at The Coffee Bean & Tea Leaf, Spider-Man meets with Eddie and Dylan where he hears about Cletus Kasady being bonded to the Carnage symbiote, the approach of Knull.
+Their discussion is interrupted by a news report about the bodies of Angelo Fortunato, Carl Mach, Leslie Gesneria, and Thaddeus Ross being discovered in a pit.
 After thwarting a robbery, Spider-Man states to Eddie that he would ask Mister Fantastic for a solution that involves extracting the codices without killing people, but the timeline is unfeasible causing Eddie to take Spider-Man to meet with Maker.
-At the house of "Rex Strickland", Spider-Man and Venom meet Maker who is working on the S.C.I.T.H.E. (short for Symbiote Codex Isolation and Thermo-Heated Extraction) that was commissioned by Project Oversight.
-Normie Osborn was brought to Maker as he and Dylan get acquainted.
-When Spider-Man would not let the S.C.I.T.H.E. be tested on Dylan, Maker states that he wants to test it on Norman Osborn.
+At the house of "Rex Strickland", Spider-Man and Venom meet Maker who is working on the S.C.I.T.H.E.
+(Symbiote Codex Isolation and Thermo-Heated Extraction).
+After Spider-Man refuses to let S.C.I.T.H.E. be tested on Dylan, Maker states that he wants to test it on Norman Osborn.